-If you you write a blog for your business, or even just a blog for personal interests or adventures, you should be using video to get more readers, and more people visiting your site.
+If you you write a blog for your business, or even just a blog for personal interests or adventures, or to build your social media profile, you should be using video to get more readers, and more people visiting your site.
 A video can be a perfect accompaniment to many types of posts, whether it be a tutorial, a photo montage, a time-lapse or even some more complex product videos.

 Every blog has its day